Frederica de Laguna papers

 Biographical / Historical

 Frederica de Laguna (1906-2004) was born in Ann Arbor, Michigan in 1906.
-Both her parents taught philosophy at Bryn Mawr College from the time that she was an infant.
-She earned a bachelor's degree in political science and economics from Bryn Mawr College in 1927.
-Her first memoir was "Voyage to Greenland," about her first anthropology field work, published in 1929.
+Her parents, Grace and Theodore de Laguna, began teaching philosophy at Bryn Mawr College shortly after Frederica's birth.
+Frederica de Laguna earned a bachelor's degree in political science and economics from Bryn Mawr College in 1927.
+Her first memoir was "Voyage to Greenland", about her first foray into anthropological field work, published in 1929.
 She earned a doctorate in anthropology from Columbia University in 1933.
-Her first job was field director for the University Museum at the University of Pennsylvania.
-In 1938 she began teaching anthropology at Bryn Mawr College, a position she held until retiring in 1975.
+Her first job after receiving her doctorate was as field director for the University Museum at the University of Pennsylvania.
+In 1938, she began teaching anthropology at Bryn Mawr College, a position she held until her retirement in 1975.
 During World War II, de Laguna took a break from her academic career to serve as a lieutenant commanded in the Navy Waves.
-She led many expeditions to Alaska to study the cultures of Eskimos and Native Americans.
+Her anthropological work focused extensively on the Indigenous cultures of Alaska and the Arctic.
 She assisted Dr. Therkel Mathiassen on the first scientific survey of sites in Danish West Greenland.
-Her major work began in 1949 with trips to study the Tlingit Indians, resulting in the comprehensive study of their culture titled "Under Mount St. Elias," published in 1972.
+Her major work began in 1949 with trips to study Tlingit culture, resulting in her book "Under Mount St. Elias," published in 1972.
 She also wrote two mystery novels.
 In retirement, she continued to write and lecture at several major universities.

 12 Linear Feet

-The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and distinguished scholar in anthropology, specializing in Arctic cultures.
+The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and scholar in anthropology, who studied Arctic cultures.

 Immediate Source of Acquisition